fkirc/attranslate/docs/SERVICE_CONFIG.md

  - [Sign Up](https://azure.microsoft.com/en-us/free/) for an
  Azure account if you don't have one already.
  - Create a new translator instance via https://azure.microsoft.com/services/cognitive-services/translator/

-# Service Tuning

-Enterprise users can tune translation-services according to their needs.
-For example, enterprise users can deploy custom glossaries with domain-specific vocabulary, or they can even train their own machine-learning models.
-However, for entry-level users, it is often faster to omit service-tuning and do a few more manual corrections instead.
-This is why `attranslate` provides first-class support for manual corrections.